ESP Gaming builds esports studio at Aria casino in Las Vegas

 ESP Gaming has created an esports studio in partnership with its sister company Poker Central to hold esports events at the Aria Resort & Casino on the Las Vegas Strip.

 The studio will be owned and operated by Poker Central, and it will host live esports events such as the Vainglory Premier League, the mobile esports league created by Super Evil Megacorp.
-Poker Central has been around

 It’s not huge by esports standards, as it will be a 10,000 square-foot studio with an occupancy of up to 300 people, including space for 120 fans and event spectators.
 Some esports events fill entire stadiums.
 But ESP Gaming’s venue will focus on delivering a special and VIP experience for fans, said Jeff Liboon, president of ESP gaming, in an interview.
 Las Vegas-based ESP Gaming got its start as a spinoff from Poker Central, producing events for other esports event organizers.